7-Day Alaska Itinerary: Explore the Best of the Last Frontier

 Sharing is caring!

-I came here for five days.
+I came here for seven days.
 After attending the TBEX conference in Anchorage, I decided to stay a few extra days to explore this stunning state more.

-I discovered that five days is enough to experience Alaska’s wonders with a well-planned itinerary.
+I discovered that seven days is enough to experience Alaska’s wonders with a well-planned itinerary.

 You can do a lot in Alaska in seven days.
 You can ride the Alaska Railroad, fly around Denali, and kayak in a glacial lagoon.